 Asset allocation is the process of spreading assets across several different investment styles and asset classes.
 The purpose is to potentially reduce long-term risk and capture potential profits across various asset classes.
-Asset allocation does not assure a profit or protect against a loss in a down market.

-There is no assurance that the investment objective of the Fund (or that of any underlying fund) will be achieved or that a diversified portfolio will produce better results than a nondiversified portfolio.
+There is no assurance that the investment objective of any fund (or that of any underlying fund) will be achieved or that a diversified portfolio will produce better results than a nondiversified portfolio.
 Diversification does not guarantee returns or insulate an investor from potential losses, including the possible loss of principal.